Biographies Characteristics Analysis

 73. In the state of Togo, a man who compliments a woman is obliged to marry her.

 75. The eruption of the Mexican volcano Paricutin lasted 9 years (from 1943 to 1952).
-During this time, the cone of the volcano rose to 2774 meters.
+During this time, the volcano's cone rose 2,774 meters.

 76. There are 5 states in Europe that border only one other state - Portugal, Denmark, San Marino, Vatican City and Monaco.

-79. The Philippines archipelago consists of 7107 islands.
+79. The Philippines archipelago includes 7,107 islands.

 80. The Trans-Siberian Railway crosses exactly 3901 bridges.